mattkendall11/SnV_project/README.md

 # SnV_project
-investigating different transitions in the SnV
+code to numerically simulate the dynamics of the SnV under different magnetic fields